Compare Rates and Save on Life Insurance

 • The cash surrender value

-When Should You Cancel Your Whole/Universal Life Insurance Policy?
+When You Should Cancel Your Whole or Universal Life Insurance Policy

-There are two periods to keep in mind if you want to cancel your life insurance policy: during and after the surrender period.
-The surrender period is the time you must wait to withdraw your policy's cash value without fees or penalties.
+The outcome of surrendering your life insurance policy will depend on whether you do so during or after the surrender period.
+The surrender period is the amount of time you must wait to withdraw your policy's cash value without fees or penalties.
 How long this lasts depends on your insurer.

-• During the surrender period: If you attempt to cancel your policy and withdraw your funds before your surrender period is over, your insurer may refuse to give you the cash value or give you severe penalties.
+• During the surrender period: If you attempt to cancel your life insurance policy and withdraw your funds before your surrender period ends, your insurer may refuse to give you the cash value or impose severe penalties.
+This is a key consideration when deciding whether to cancel a life insurance policy.

-• After the surrender period: Once the surrender period has passed, you can safely withdraw your cash value and cancel your policies while paying the surrender fees listed in your agreement.
+• After the surrender period: Once the surrender period has passed, you can safely withdraw your cash value and cancel the life insurance policy without being subject to a penalty.
+At this stage, you may also be eligible for a canceled life insurance policy refund based on the policy terms.

 Reasons to Cancel Your Life Insurance Policy